Why Your Guitar Strings Are Breaking

 In this Killer Rig article, we are going to look at the most common points of failure.
 And what you can do to prevent snapping strings as often as you might currently be experiencing.

-Diagnosing the Breakage Point
+Finding the Break Point

 The first step in solving the issue of frequent breakage is to identify where the string tends to break.
 The location can offer valuable clues about the underlying problem.